psychemedia/storytelling-notes/undutiful-daughter.md

 *The pantomime referred to in the South London Press article can be found as James Messinick's [Airs, duets, &c. in the new pantomime, called The Norwood gypsies.
 Performing at the Theatre-Royal in Covent-Garden.
 1777](https://archive.org/details/bim_eighteenth-century_airs-duets-c-in-the-_messinck-james_1777).*

-Hubert Smith's work, also referred to, provides the following description of Margaret Finch, along with another centenarian gypsy, "Liddy the Gispy".
-The "Gispy House" is also identified explicitly as an inn.
+Hubert Smith's work, also referred to, provides the following description of Margaret Finch, along with another centenarian gypsy, "Liddy the Gipsy".
+The "Gipsy House" is also identified explicitly as an inn.

 ```{admonition} Margaret Finch, centenarian
 :class: dropdown seealso